 To satisfy their demand, recently GNC, the American company selling health and nutrition products, launched customized dietary supplements for various occasions to help white-collar workers to obtain better mental and physical health.

 - Young mothers & dietary supplements

-As young mothers, they buy more and more nutrients for their baby.
+As young mothers, they buy more and more nutrients for their babies.
 Natural origin is a determining factor in their purchase decision.
-Vitamins like calcium, iron, zinc, vitamins and omega-3 are preferred.
+Vitamins like calcium, iron, zinc, vitamins, and omega-3 are preferred.

 Teenagers represent a large proportion of dietary supplements consumers

 This segment of the market is particularly interested in dietary supplements that can improve school performance.
-For the generation born after 1990, the fashionable product is konjac powder, but the high-protein milks of black rice, black beans and black sesame are also appreciated.
+For the generation born after 1990, the fashionable product is konjac powder, but the high-protein milk of black rice, black beans, and black sesame are also appreciated.